 WISE is much more than working on world-class research projects.
-It’s immersion science, science mentoring, an exciting overview of science and engineering fields—and, most of all, it’s an opportunity to dive into your passions for STEM and truly test your mettle in a real lab and a real contributor.
+It’s immersion science, science mentoring, an exciting overview of science and engineering fields—and, most of all, it’s an opportunity to dive into your passions for STEM and truly test your mettle in a real lab as a real contributor.

 - WHO PARTICIPATES?